jostylr/event-when/src/event-when.md

     __arguments__

     * `events`.
 Array of events of interest.
     * `events`.
-If function, reg, or string, then events are genertaed by events method.
+If function, reg, or string, then events are generated by events method.
 Note string is a substring match; to get exact, enclose string in an array.
     * `events`.
 If an array of `[filter, true]`, then it reverses the filter